apache/openwhisk/docs/reference.md

 PHP actions are executed using PHP 7.1.
 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
 This is the default when creating an action with file that has a `.php` extension.

-The following PHP extensions are available in addition to the code ones:
+The following PHP extensions are available in addition to the standard ones:

 - bcmath
 - curl